FernandoAiresCastello/TileGameLib/README.md

 **Disclaimers:**

-- This toolkit is under continuous development, therefore breaking changes in the public APIs may be introduced at any time without prior notice.
+- This entire toolkit is in pre-alpha stage and is under constant development.
+Breaking changes in the public APIs may be introduced at any time without prior notice.
 Use at your own risk.
-- Only Microsoft Windows (7 and above) is currently supported.
+- Supports only Windows (7/8/10/11).
 Most projects are built using Visual Studio Community 2019.
-- There is no direct compatibility or interoperability among the projects, each project in this toolkit is completely independent.
+- There is no direct compatibility or interoperability among the projects, as each project in the toolkit is completely independent.